smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

     )
 ```

-The "__OPTIONS__" clause allows you to change the value of the parameters in the AutomlClassifier from their default values.
-The meaning of each parameter is as follows.
+The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlClassifier model.
+The definition of each parameter is as follows.

-- "target" : In the data table, set the column that is the target value for the classification prediction model.
+- "target" : Sets the name of the column that has the target value for the classification prediction model in the table.

-__EVALUATE USING Query Syntax example__
+__EVALUATE USING Query Statement Example__

-You can find examples of using the algorithm query syntax in [Create Classification Model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).
+Examples can be found in [Create Classification Model using Auto-ML](/en/tutorials/thanosql_ml/classification/automl_classification/).

 ```sql
 %%thanosql